Jahangir Tafazzoli: Career and activities

 Tafazzoli started his career as a teacher at Iranshahr High School in Yazd.
-He joined the Tudeh Party and was a representative of the Tudeh Party Youth Organization.
+He joined the Tudeh Party and was a representative of its youth organization.
 He launched and edited a newspaper, Iran-e Ma, in Tehran which was first published on 11 June 1943.
 Through his paper Tafazzoli laid basis of his political career, but also he was arrested and detained during World War II due to his activities in the paper based on the allegations that he and others related to the paper were collaborating with the Nazis.

 Tafazzoli was close to Ashraf Pahlavi and Abdolhossein Hazhir and was trusted by the Shah Mohammad Reza Pahlavi.
 During the premiership of Abdolhossein Hazhir he briefly served as the deputy prime minister.
 From 1954 to 1960 Tafazzoli was the Iranian official responsible for the Iranian university students in Europe.
-He was also named the representative of Iran at UNESCO which he held until 1960.
+He was also named as the representative of Iran at UNESCO which he held until 1960.

-He was named the minister without portfolio and the head of press and broadcasting department in the cabinet led by Prime Minister Asadollah Alam in 1962.
-He was reappointed to the post on 19 February 1963 when Alam formed his second cabinet and remained in office until the end of the cabinet term in March 1964.
+Tafazzoli was appointed minister without portfolio and the head of press and broadcasting department in the cabinet led by Prime Minister Asadollah Alam in 1962.
+He was reappointed minister of state on 19 February 1963 when Alam formed his second cabinet and remained in office until the end of the cabinet term in March 1964.
 During this period Tafazzoli was a member of the Majlis in the 18th term representing Birjand for the People's Party led by Asadollah Alam.
 Tafazzoli was named by Alam as a member of the board of directors of the export bank, Bank Saderat.

 Tafazzoli was the ambassador of Iran to Algeria between 1969 and 1970.
-In 1971 he was appointed ambassador of Iran to Afghanistan which he held until 1974.
+Tafazzoli was appointed ambassador of Iran to Afghanistan in 1971 and held the post until 1974.
 He wrote the text of the Shah's public speech delivered in Qom on 25 February 1972.